Badflower with special guests Goodbye June & Alborn

-The Rust Belt and I-Rock present: Badflower with special guest Goodbye June in a socially distanced outdoor concert at River Bend Park.
+The Rust Belt and I-Rock present: Badflower with special guest Goodbye June & Alborn in a socially distanced concert.

 Badflower don’t care what you think about them.
 They don’t care whether you get what they’re doing, because their thoroughly modern rock is more ahead of the curve than anyone else you might try and pigeonhole them with.
 And they really don’t care whether you like the messages in their songs, because what they sing about is important, if uncomfortable.